 What you need to know…

-Overseas stock markets on Tuesday settled lower.
-The Euro Stoxx 50 closed down -1.02%.
-China’s Shanghai Composite Index was closed for the Golden Week holidays.
-Japan’s Nikkei 225 today closed -1.64%.
+Overseas stock markets Monday settled mixed.
+The Euro Stoxx 50 closed up +0.04%.
+China’s Shanghai Composite Index closed up +0.46%.
+Japan’s Nikkei Stock Index closed down -0.59%.

 Today’s stock movers…